orionsring/ECEN303-Spring2015/QuizSubstitution.md

 Name: Jeff Bartlett - Challenge to Grade: 3,4 - Quiz to Substitute:6, 2(missed quiz)

 Name: Cooper Rehn - Challende to Grade: 3, 4 - Quiz to Substitute: 6, 5

+Name: Minda Wei (minda-wei) - Challenge to Grade: 4 - Quiz to Substitute: 4